Masa-Ryu/setup-terminal/README.md

-# setup-terminal
+# setup-zsh
-Automatically set up terminal environment.
+Automatically set up zsh environment.

+# How does it work
+Type `./install_zsh_settings.sh`